aspose-diagram/Aspose.Diagram-API-References/english/java/com.aspose.diagram/commandbuttonactivexcontrol/_index.md

 ```

-Inidcates whether the control takes the focus when clicked.
+Indicates whether the control takes the focus when clicked.

 **Returns:**
 boolean